nileshhshinde29/MERN_stack_notes/Backend/Nodejs/1Nodejs.md

 - If that not possible then use thread pool.

+# Q. Thread Pool in Node.js
+- A Thread pool is a group of worker threads separate from the main thread.
+- they are used to preform the tasks that can be slow or blocking.eg reading and righting a file.
+- the blocking code pause event loop execution which can be lead to poor performance.
+So by offering heavy tasks to the worker thread event loop can run smoothly.
+-

+Imagine a scenario where you have a Node.js application that needs to read a large file from the file system and perform some calculations.
+Without the thread pool, the event loop thread would be blocked while the file is being read, leading to poor performance.
+But with the thread pool, the file reading task is offloaded to a worker thread, allowing the event loop thread to continue handling other requests while the file is being read.

+The thread pool in Node.js is implemented using the libuv library.
+The libuv library provides an abstraction layer over the operating system’s I/O operations.
+Node.js use it to handle various I/O operations such as file system access, network communication and more.

+By default, libuv uses a thread pool with 4 threads, but this number can be changed by setting the UV_THREADPOOL_SIZEenvironment variable.
+This means that you can increase or decrease the number of threads in the thread pool depending on the requirements of your application.

 # Q. event loop in node js / Q. roll of Queue and Event Queue in node js ?